cjoakim/azure-batch-examples/examples/shipyard/README.md

 # Using Docker and Shipyard

-Example: given CSV files with US State zipcodes, find the geographic center of each state.
+Simple example: given CSV files with US State zipcodes with GPS locations, find the geographic center of each state with Python and Pandas Dataframes.
+See file **blob_process.py**

 ## Build and list the Docker image locally (see the Dockerfile)